 - Purchasing history

-From here you can create a custom audience and further optimise your ads by editing each advert to appeal to different audiences.
-For example, editing text so it mentions the audience’s location or specific problems your products solve.
+You can even segment adverts to appeal to different audiences in different ways.
+For example, you can edit text so it mentions the audience’s location or names specific problems your products can solve.

-Consumers are constantly changing what they like and Facebook and Instagram are always adding new tools and ad placements to use, so test out your ads to see what works best for you.
+Remember – a lot of consumers are logging on to social media like Facebook and Instagram on their phones or tablets.
+So, make sure your ads are compatible with mobile devices, too.
+Facebook and Instagram are always adding new tools and ad placements, so test out your ads to see what works best for you and your audience.

-With Facebook Ads Manager you can even set up an A/B test in the experiments tab to compare two or more ad campaigns.
-This way you can see which one works the best for your business – and focus your efforts on where the best return on investment is.
+With Facebook Ads Manager, you can set up an A/B test in the experiments tab to compare two or more ad campaigns.
+This way, you can see what works best for your business – and focus your efforts where the best return on investment is.